Day 1: Delhi, India

 This evening, you are transferred to the airport for your journey home.
 (B)

-Land price, per person, double occupancy: From $7150 per person.
-Internal air from $1100 per person.
+Land price, per person, double occupancy: From US$650 per person per day.
+Internal airfare additional.